Woman absorbed in painting at an easel in a studio, lost in hyperfixation on a creative task

 What is the difference between hyperfixation and hyperfocus?

-Is hyperfixation bad for you?
+How long does hyperfixation last, and is it bad for you?

 Get this thinking in your inbox